highlight-ing/mcp-bundler/README.md

 ### Required Permissions

-Create a service account with `Storage Admin` permissions for the bucket `bundler-microservice-servers`.
+Create a service account with `Storage Admin` permissions for the bucket you want to use.

 ## Deployment